The Trans-Atlantic & Pacific Project

 NDSU’s Department of English serves as the hub of the TAPP network, with Prof. Bruce Maylath serving as its international coordinator.
 As TAPP projects spread throughout the courses and sections in NDSU’s vertical writing program, students’ experiences in international collaborative projects are becoming a distinctive hallmark of the program.

 By fall 2013, NDSU instructors teaching the following courses had used some form of TAPP’s international collaborative projects:

 - ENGL-358 Writing in the Humanities & Soc.
 Sciences

 (arranged in reverse chronological order)

 Hammer, Steven, and Bruce Maylath.
 "Global Collaborations, Face-to-Face Conversation: Social Media in Trans-Atlantic Translation Projects."
 Emerging Pedagogies in the Networked Knowledge Society: Practices Integrating Social Media and Globalization.
 Ed.
 Marohang Limbu and Binod Gurung.
-Hershey, PA: IGI Global (in press).
+Hershey, PA: IGI Global, 2014.
+144-161.